 \subsection{Prediction helps}

 In this section, we explore how predictions might help to achieve a better trade-off between competitiveness and fairness.
 We propose an algorithm, $\LAECT$, which integrates predictions and matches prior consistency-robustness bounds for learning-augmented $\OKP$, while introducing CTIF guarantees.
 We give a corresponding lower bound for the fairness-consistency-robustness trade-off which shows $\LAECT$ is \textit{nearly-optimal}.
 To start, we introduce and formalize our prediction model.

 \textbf{Prediction model.} Consider a $1$-CTIF constant threshold algorithm as highlighted in Proposition~\ref{pro:fairconst}.
-Although Proposition~\ref{pro:fairconst} indicates that any such algorithm with threshold $\phi > L$ cannot have a non-trivial competitive ratio, we know intuitively that increasing $\phi$ makes the algorithm more selective and more competitive.
+Although Proposition~\ref{pro:fairconst} indicates that any such an algorithm with threshold $\phi > L$ cannot have a nontrivial competitive ratio; we know intuitively that increasing $\phi$ makes the algorithm more selective in admitting items.
 The question, then, is \textit{what constant threshold minimizes the competitive ratio on a typical instance}?
 We build on prior work~\citep{sentinel21} considering frequency predictions, which give upper and lower bounds of value densities amongst items in a typical sequence.
 We show that similar information about the optimal offline solution allows us to recover and leverage a critical threshold value $d^\star_\gamma$, which we define as follows.